askkaz/docs/develop/channel-development/scenegraph-ui.md

-# Building a SceneGraph UI
+# Building the User Interface with Roku SceneGraph

 This guide will go over building a basic grid layout using SceneGraph.